sandeep-daiict/PeriodicBenchmarkingService/README.txt

 Python Project to store 3rd Party API responses for purpose of benchmarking.
+Components:-

 1) Third Party API:
 	Used Local Elastic search For Third party API.
-It can handle 1000 parallel requests.
+It can handle much more than 1000 parallel requests.
-	Bank data is used to store in elsatic search(data/accounts.json) and randomly generated Balance to call Elastic search REST API with bank > random generated number.
+	Bank data is used to store in elsatic search(data/accounts.json) and randomly generated Balance to call Elastic search REST API with balance > random generated number.
 	This gives randomness in API call. service_config Files handles Third party API related configs.